Skip to content

 WebMCP: the tools live inside the site, too

-Beside the remote server, this site registers its tools in the browser via the emerging WebMCP standard (Chrome 149+ origin trial, document.modelContext): an in-browser AI agent visiting realitygraph.dev gets lint_task_spec, check_verification_debt and search_knowledge as callable page tools instead of guessing at the UI.
-Same implementation, same privacy posture — the page tools call the same stateless endpoint.
+Beside the remote server, this site registers its tools in the browser via the emerging WebMCP standard (Chrome 149+ origin trial, document.modelContext): an in-browser AI agent visiting realitygraph.dev gets the same 10 callable, read-only tools instead of guessing at the UI, including lint_task_spec, check_verification_debt and search + fetch for article discovery and reading.
+Same implementation, same privacy posture - the page tools call the same stateless endpoint.

 Why this exists